aganezov/bg/docs/index.rst

 The package is created and maintained by Sergey Aganezov, Ph.D. student of Department of Mathematics and Computational Biology institute (CBI), George Washington University (GWU), Washington, DC, USA.

-Author is very grateful for thoughtful and dedicated mentoring of `Dr. Max A. Alekseyev <http://home.gwu.edu/~maxal/>`_, Associate Professor at Department of Mathematics & CBI, GWU.
+Author is very grateful for thoughtful and dedicated leadership of `Dr. Max A. Alekseyev <http://home.gwu.edu/~maxal/>`_, Associate Professor at Department of Mathematics & CBI, GWU.

 Contents: